RedddFoxxyy/Calcurus/README.md

    5. Open a pull request on GitHub.

 ## License:
-   -Calcurus is licensed under the Apache License 2.0.
+   - Calcurus is licensed under the Apache License 2.0.
 See the LICENSE file for details.